By using this site, you agree to the Privacy Policy and Terms of Use.

 The Indigenous People In Canada – An Intriguing Subject

 Canada is a land filled with a rich history.
 Approximately 4.9% of Canada’s population comprises indigenous people— the natives of their land, practicing and preserving their unique, age-old traditions.
-However, retaining their cultures in this new globalized world is a tough task, especially when most indigenous people worldwide are being wiped out and getting lesser in number.
+However, retaining their cultures in this new globalized world is a tough task, especially when most indigenous people worldwide are being wiped out and getting smaller in number.

 There was a time when there was no advancement in technology nor any means to travel the world.
 A time when there was no itch to explore and discover new lands among the likes of Columbus and Vasco da Gama, and no countries to expand and conquer.
 During such a time, the natives continued living in their lands, blissfully ignorant of the whole wide world out there.